JaynDy/WeatherVidget/README.md

 WeatherVidget — a modern weather application with a responsive design.

 Technologies: HTML, CSS, JavaScript
-Uses Grid and Flexbox for a structured and flexible design
+Uses Flexbox for a structured and flexible design

 Features:
 ✔️ Search for weather by city name